-Ralph M. Grant, of Connecticut: Yes, and we disapprove of it.
+Ralph M. Grant, of Connecticut: Yes, and we discourse of it.

 Mr. Commander-in-Chief, that completes the report of your Committee.
-I move that the matters which have been approved by the Committee, and approved by this Encampment, be considered as having been adopted as a whole upon first reading and continued to the next meeting of the Commandery-in-Chief.
+I move that the matters which have been approved by the Committee, and approved by this Encampment, be considered as having been adopted as a whole upon first reading and continued to the part of the Commandervin-Chief.

+and continued to the next meeting of the Commandery-in-Chief.
 Edward K. DePuy, of Maryland: I second the motion.

-William F. Chambers, of Ohio: I want to ask whether it would require the suspension of the third year limit rule to pass those, to become effective, quicker.
+William P. Chambers, of Ohio: I want to ask whether it

+would require the suspension of the third year limit rule to pass those, to become effective, quicker.
 If so, then there should be a motion to suspend the rules.
 Am I correct?

-Commander-in-Chief: There is no provision in our Constitution for the suspension of rules, Brother Chambers, Are there any other remarks?
-The motion was agreed to.
+Commander-in-Chief: There is no provision in our Consti-tution for the suspension of rules, Brother Chambers, Are there any other remarks?